- Home

 Marriage / Civil Union Applications

+You must apply for the marriage license in the New Jersey municipality where either party resides.
 All Marriage/Civil Union applications will be by appointment only.
-Appointments can be made from 9 am to 4 pm.
-Monday through Friday at Woodbury City Hall, 33 Delaware Street, Woodbury.
+Appointments can be made from 9 am to 3:30 pm Monday through Thursday at Woodbury City Hall, 33 Delaware Street, Woodbury.
 To make an appointment, call 856-845-1300, ext.
-115.
+125.

 Certified Copy of Vital Record